menu

 Being a small town, Enola does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Enola who are college-educated is close to the national average for all communities of 21.84%: 19.02% of the adults in Enola have a bachelor's degree or advanced degree.
+The education level of Enola citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.02% of adults 25 and older in Enola have a college degree.

 The per capita income in Enola in 2022 was $22,642, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $90,568 for a family of four.
 However, Enola contains both very wealthy and poor people as well.